LakshmiDeepak9653/Campus-Lan-Network-Design-RGUKT-RKV/README.md

  We're thrilled to have you here.

 this is a replication of a Campus LAN network of my collage <strong>RGUKT RK Valley</strong>.
 Did to test my CCNA Knowledge
+>The main idea of my project is Replicate my campus LAN design with appropriate Features Like.
+Main Web server, Email server and DNS server and NTP server and Many more Features included in that design.

 Before getting into the details of this project.
 Lets talk about some common LAN design principles and best practices i followed.
 <details>